R – Defintions of Ailments

 – Radiation oncology – See Radio therapy or Radiation therapy.

-– Radiation therapy – A type of treatment, most often used for cancer, that involves the use of ionizing radiation, including Roentgen rays, radium, or other radioactive substances to destroy specific areas of tissue.
+– Radiation therapy – A type of treatment, most often used for , that involves the use of ionizing radiation, including Roentgen rays, radium, or other radioactive substances to destroy specific areas of tissue.
 Also called radiotherapy or radiation oncology.
 (Return to Radiosensitizer)

 – Radioallergosorbent test – An allergy test done on a sample of blood.
 The test is used to check for allergic sensitivity to specific substances.
 In the test, the sample of blood is mixed with substances known to trigger allergies.
 The test measures the level of allergy antibodies (specific IqE antibodies) in the blood which are present if there e is a allergic reaction.
 Because Radioallergosorbent test is a mouthful, it is best known as RAST.